PedroACFerreira/File_Sync/GUI/Readme.md

 # GUI/Extended Version

-file_sync_gui.py provides a simple GUI to set the options for folder synchronization.
+Scripts to synchronize files and directories between two folders. file_sync_gui.py provides a simple GUI to set the options for folder synchronization.

 Tu run directly from CMD/IDE without GUI, use file_sync_extended.py